Sally Ann Howes: Broadway

-Howes was offered the part in My Fair Lady twice before: first, to join the musical's U.S. touring company (which she declined); and second, to replace Andrews on Broadway – which, at the time, conflicted with Howes's commitment to film Admirable Crichton (1957) with Kenneth More.
+Howes was offered the part in My Fair Lady twice before: first, to join the musical's U.S. touring company (which she declined); and second, to replace Andrews on Broadway – which, at the time, conflicted with Howes's commitment to film The Admirable Crichton (1957) with Kenneth More.
 My Fair Lady creators Lerner and Loewe were persistent, though, and Howes accepted the third time, with a year's contract, and at a higher salary than Andrews.
 Howes was an instant hit as Eliza Doolittle.

 In January 1958, Howes married Tony-winning composer Richard Adler (The Pajama Game, Damn Yankees).
 The following December, she appeared in Adler's musical television adaptation of O. Henry's short story The Gift of the Magi (1958), which Adler wrote expressly for her.
 Adler and Bob Merrill also collaborated on a musical version of W. Somerset Maugham's Of Human Bondage so Howes could play Mildred.

 She appeared on many TV shows, including those of Perry Como and Dinah Shore, and Jack Paar's The Tonight Show in 1962.
 She appeared on The Bell Telephone Hour, The Kraft Music Hall, and The United States Steel Hour, and appeared on The Ed Sullivan Show four times.

-When her contract in My Fair Lady ended, she returned to Britain to tape six 1-hour installments of The Sally Ann Howes Show, a variety show for ITV, the British commercial television network.

-Howes was invited to sing for US presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
+When her contract in My Fair Lady ended, she returned to Britain to tape six 1-hour installments of The Sally Ann Howes Show, a variety show for ITV, the British commercial television network.Howes was invited to sing for US presidents Dwight D. Eisenhower, John F. Kennedy, and Lyndon B. Johnson.
 She became a frequent guest panellist on game shows and was known for her quick, spontaneous answers.

 She returned to Broadway in 1961 in the short run of Kwamina, another musical Adler wrote for her, where she starred opposite Terry Carter.
 Its theme of interracial romance proved controversial at a time when civil rights were hotly contested, and it has not been revived on Broadway since.
 (Howes's father was also on Broadway that year, in a short revival of Finian's Rainbow.)
 That year, she did Jane Eyre for television.

-In 1962, she starred in a short revival of the musical Brigadoon at the New York City Opera and received a Tony nomination, the first performer to be nominated for a revival performance.
+In 1962, she starred in a short revival of the musical Brigadoon at the New York City Opera, and received a Tony nomination, the first performer to be nominated for a revival performance.
 She recreated the role in a private White House performance at the invitation of President and Mrs. Kennedy.

 In 1964, she starred on Broadway opposite Robert Alda and Steve Lawrence in the musical What Makes Sammy Run?, with over 500 performances.

 She returned to familiar territory on TV in 1966 with Brigadoon opposite Robert Goulet, Peter Falk, and some of her Broadway cast; it won six Emmy Awards.